beached/daw_json_link/readme.md

 # Error Handling

 ## Exceptions
-The supported way to handle parsing errors is to throw a `daw::json::json_exception` that includes information about the reason and location of failure.
+Parsing errors default to throwing a `daw::json::json_exception` that includes information about the reason and location of failure.

 ## -fno-exception
-If exceptions are disabled the library will terminate upon a parse error.
+If exceptions are disabled the library will call `std::terminate` upon a parse error by default.

+## Custom Error Handling
+While, the error handling defaults to throwing a `daw::json::json_exception` on errors, or calling `std::terminate` if exceptions are disabled.
+One can change this behaviour by setting the function pointer `daw::json::daw_json_error_handler`.
+The only requirement is that the function does not return.
+An example that utilizes this is in [error_handling_bench_test.cpp](tests/src/error_handling_bench_test.cpp)

 ## Parsing call
 ###### [Top](#content)